Become A Mentor

 Entrepreneurship Experts (EEs) are volunteers from the community who have subject matter expertise in specific venture development areas.
 Highly requested areas of expertise include: Marketing, Accounting, Funding, Legal, Software Development, and more.

 EEs advise entrepreneurs pro bono, on campus, approximately once per month for 3 hours.

 EEs must have a proven track record of success in their area of expertise, especially as it applies to guiding emerging companies.
 A background check is required ($30 fee).

 Venture Mentors (VMs) are seasoned entrepreneurs who are hired and paid by ASU.
 VMs are matched with founders based on their background and areas of expertise.
 VMs act as both an expert on the process of moving a venture forward, as well as a guide to encourage entrepreneurs to plug into startup resources at ASU.

 VMs meet with each of their six assigned ventures every other week and are available for interim questions via email and phone.

 VMs must be serial entrepreneurs or intrapreneurs who have a deep passion for helping others avoid common startup pitfalls.
 VMs must have a bachelor’s degree (or equivalent) and are required to attend ongoing training and development sessions.

-If you are interested in becoming an Entrepreneurship Expert or a Venture Mentor in the ASU Mentor Network, we welcome you to apply by completing our ASU Mentor Network application.
+If you are interested in becoming an Entrepreneurship Expert or a Venture Mentor, we welcome you to apply by completing our mentor application.